jluk/az-extensions-docs-staging/README.md

 This refers to the CLI 1.0 version written in Node.js as of today.

+###Portal Deployment (if applicable)

+If your extension is available for deployment through the Ibiza portal, document the steps to install the extension.
+The majority are available through the Extensions Blade:<br>
+![][1]
+However some are specified through other specific Portal blades such as IaaSDiagnostics and must be called out for users to be aware.<br>
+![][2]

 ###Troubleshooting and Support
   * Troublshooting tips
   * Support contact (email, website, phone)